 Heat is not good for a TV.
 You should make sure your fireplace has a mantel to help deflect the heat from the television.
 Not sure whether to mount your tv or use a stand?
 Check out TV mount vs stand.

-Yes, a TV can be mounted onto brick.
+Yes, a TV can be mounted onto brick or stone.
 However, you need to take some things into consideration such as how accessible it is to get the wire for the TV.
 Conduit or decorative trim may need to be installed to conceal the wiring, if access behind the television cannot be obtained.

 WHAT DO I DO WITH MY OLD TUBE TV?

 Most old tube televisions are now obsolete.
 With technology on the rise, it’s becoming more difficult to find parts for these, and paying someone for the parts and labor is expensive.
 It makes sense to invest that money into a newer warranted television.
 There are local recycling centers that will take your old electronics and properly dispose of them.